 Risks of Echocardiogram

 Radiation is not used in echocardiography, and risks are generally minimal.
 It is possible that, during TEE, the tube will scrape the throat, causing soreness.
-During stress and Dobutamine echocardiograms, the exercise can cause irregular heartbeats but, because patients are under medical supervision, complications are rare.
+Under medical supervision, complications are rare.